 In such instances, we will invest in a company only if we are satisfied that the "avoided" activity forms a small part of the company's business and when our research shows that the company manages the activity in line with best practices.
+When the activity relates to a company's revenues, we use a 10% threshold.
 When the activity relates to a company's operations, we will seek to gain comfort that the company is taking action to improve its performance or is managing it in an exemplary fashion.
 Any company with a persistent record of misconduct will be excluded unless there is clear evidence of significant progress.
 All holdings in the strategy are compliant with the UN Global Compact, whose "Ten Principles" cover human rights, the International Labor Organization's declaration on workers' rights, corruption and environmental pollution.